Table of Contents

 Supportive treatment includes adequate blood pressure control.
 Patients who develop seizures or other neurologic signs should receive prophylactic phenytoin.
 Fluid replacement therapy and electrolytes balance correction is more important in the management of HUS than the prescription of antibiotics.

-Eculizumab can be used in patients with atypical HUS but plasma exchange remains the best option for these patients.
-Plasma exchange for non-shiga-toxin HUS has changed this condition from a potentially fatal disease to a curable disease!
+Eculizumab can also be used in patients with atypical HUS to prevent further damage to healthy cells.
+However, the drug is less effective than plasma exchange.
+Plasma exchange for non-Shiga-toxin HUS has changed this condition from a potentially fatal disease to a curable disease!

 Patients who develop acute kidney failure due to HUS should have a protein-limited diet.
-Early limiting of protein intake has been found to be associated with a more favorable outcome.
+The early limiting of protein intake has been found to be associated with a more favorable outcome.